ali-gunes/near-doc/README.md

 ---

 # Deploying on NEAR
 Every smart contract needs a network to run.
 That network for this project is NEAR.
-When you run `npm run dev`, your smart contract gets deployed to the live NEAR TestNet with a testnet account.
+When you run `near dev-deploy`, your smart contract gets deployed to the live NEAR TestNet with a testnet account.
 This is a shortcut to use while testing your contract.
 You can make it permanent by creating an actual testnet account from [NEAR Testnet](https://wallet.testnet.near.org/create)

 ---